github/docs/content/osmand/widgets/nav-widgets.md

 ## Lanes

-The wThe widget shows which lanes you need to drive during navigation.
+The widget shows which lanes you need to drive during navigation.
 Yellow is the usual position, green is the approach to the nearest maneuver (100 meters before the maneuver).
 The numbers on the widget are the distance to the nearest maneuver.

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.map_widget_config %} → {% data variables.android-values.map_widget_right %} →  {% data variables.android-values.show_lanes %}